Chris-McGonigle/bash-boris/testing/TESTING.md

 Retested: ERROR PASSED.

-2. Incorrect placment of Main tag.
+2. Incorrect placement of Main tag.
 Main tag position was changed to correct place.

 Retested: ERROR PASSED.

-3. Unclosed Div element in instruction section. this was found and a closing tag added to line 163.
+3. Unclosed Div element in instruction section.
+This was found and a closing tag added to line 163.

 Retested: ERROR PASSED.

 The HTML was then rechecked in its entirety.
-All errors were found ot be fixed and no new issues had arisen.
+All errors were found to be fixed and no new issues had arisen.

 ![HTML retesting results](./testing-images/boris-html-retest.png) "HTML retest results"